 Question #1: What do we throw away?

-These answers helped us know where to streamline operations and cutting cost while improving the experience.
+These answers helped us know where to streamline operations and cut costs while improving the experience.

 Question 2: When do we say “No”?